FTLam11/fronk-tolks/README.md

 * Business problems change.
 Thus, code must change.
 Change costs time and money.
 How quickly can we adapt and change our code?

-Can testing help us run our business better?
+Does testing help or hinder our business?

 ![Elephant in the room](https://thumbs.gfycat.com/SameAnnualFallowdeer-size_restricted.gif)